Bukwid/expo-sqlite-2025/README.md

-Certainly!
-Below is a `README.md` file that explains how to set up and use the SQLite database in your Expo React Native project.
-It includes an overview of the code, setup instructions, and explanations of key functions.

----

 # SQLite Example with Expo React Native

 This is a simple React Native app that demonstrates how to use SQLite for local data storage in an Expo project.
 The app allows you to add, view, and delete users from a SQLite database.